A solo cycling expedition · 2026 to 2027

 02

 Twelve months on the bike.
-CMI tracks mileage through the trip.
-Updates posted along the way.
+Mileage is tracked across the trip with updates posted along the way.

 03

-When the ride finishes in summer 2027, CMI follows up with the final mileage and a tax-deductible donation link.
+When the ride finishes in summer 2027, each pledger receives a reminder with the final mileage and a tax-deductible donation link to CMI.

 The pledge email can be short.
 Something like: